sourabhsahu1/samarth-devops/docs/service-onboarding.md

 ### Pre-requisites

 - First setup jenkins using `jenkins-setup.md`
-- Each service should have a `Dockerfile`, `Jenkinsfile` present.
+- Each service should have a build folder which contains `Dockerfile`, `Jenkinsfile` and a `build.sh` if needed.
 Jenkins file is very generic and one can use the given `Jenkinsfile` in the root folder of this repo.

 ### Steps for build